alejandrog-gutierrez/API-Testing-with-Pytest/README.md

 The `/posts` endpoint of the JSONPlaceholder REST API, including the following operations:

 ![GET](https://img.shields.io/badge/GET-Fetch%20Posts%20Data-brightgreen)
 ![POST](https://img.shields.io/badge/POST-Create%20New%20Post-00bcd4)
 ![PUT](https://img.shields.io/badge/PUT-Full%20Update%20Post-ffeb3b)
 ![PATCH](https://img.shields.io/badge/PATCH-Partial%20Update%20Post-orange)
 ![DELETE](https://img.shields.io/badge/DELETE-Delete%20Post-red)

 ---

 ## Objective

-In this project, I designed test cases for a mock REST API (JSONPlaceholder), covering create, read, update, and delete operations (CRUD) through GET, POST, PUT, PATCH, and DELETE methods, using positive, negative, and exploratory scenarios.
-The tests were structured in a scalable and maintainable automated script using Python and Pytest, which improves reusability and reduces execution time compared to manual testing.
-The goal was to validate the functional behavior of the endpoints, the consistency of data handling, and the correct response management under different types of input.
-From a risk perspective, these tests help identify potential regressions, inconsistencies between operations, and issues in state or data handling, which in a real-world environment could directly impact system reliability and the user experience, leading to incorrect results, data loss, or unpredictable API behavior.
+In this project, I designed test cases for a mock `REST API` (`JSONPlaceholder`), covering create, read, update, and delete operations (`CRUD`) on the /posts resource using `GET`, `POST`, `PUT`, `PATCH`, and `DELETE` methods.
+The testing approach included positive, negative, and exploratory scenarios.
+The tests were structured in a scalable and maintainable automated script using ``Python``, ``Pytest`` and the package ``Requests``, which improves reusability, can be expanded upon and reduces execution time compared to manual testing.
+The goal was to validate the functional behavior of the API´s ``POST`` endpoint, the consistency of data handling, and the correct response management under different types of input, including incorrect data, empty data and missing fields.
+From a risk perspective, these tests help identify potential regressions across changes or versions, inconsistencies between operations, corrupt data and issues in state or data handling, which in a real-world environment could directly impact system reliability and the overall user experience, leading to incorrect results, data loss, or unpredictable API behavior.

 ---